 1-2 letters from extracurricular pursuits, most commonly research and clinical experience

-Now that we’ve covered the basics, here are the keys to success in obtaining strong, effective letters of recommendation.
+Now that we’ve covered the basics, here are the keys to obtaining strong, effective letters of recommendation.

-It is crucial to choose letter writers that know you well.
+It is crucial that you choose letter writers that know you well.
 In order to do so, you must create more direct interactions with your potential letter writers than the average student.

-The first challenge comes from academic letters, which will be written by professors.
+The first challenge is securing academic letters, which will be written by professors.
 Many students attend universities at which they take classes alongside 300+ hopeful premeds.
-So how does one get any meaningful face time with the professor?
+So, how does one get any meaningful face time with the professor?
 The first and most simple way is through office hours.